coder-1304/Apache-Solr-doc/Notes/4- Overview.md

      Go with default and press enter

 This will start your Solr in SolrCloud Mode.
 Go to - http://localhost:8983/solr to open admin page.

+# Understanding Solr Indexing

+Solr utilizes an index to efficiently retrieve information from stored documents.
+This index performs mapping words, terms, or phrases to their respective locations within the documents stored in Solr.

+## How Solr Indexing Works?

+Solr indexing is the process of adding documents to the Solr search index so that they can be searched and retrieved later.
+When a document is indexed, Solr analyzes its contents and creates an index that maps each word or term to the documents that contain it.
+This index is then used to quickly find documents that match a given query.

+For example, if you're searching for the term "laptop" Solr looks up this term in its index to quickly find the relevant documents without having to re-read the entire text of each document.

+When a document containing 100 words is indexed in Solr, each of the 100 words is indexed separately.
+This means that there will be 100 separate indexes, each mapping a word to the documents that contain it.
+This indexing approach allows for precise and efficient search functionality, enabling Solr to quickly retrieve documents based on the terms they contain.

+## Indexing Steps

+The indexing process typically involves the following steps:

+1. **Document Parsing:** Solr reads the documents to be indexed and extracts their contents, which may include text, metadata, and other data.

+2. **Analysis:** Solr analyzes the contents of the documents to identify individual terms and phrases, and applies various text processing techniques to normalize and enhance them.

+3. **Indexing:** Solr creates an index that maps each term to the documents that contain it, along with information about the term's frequency, position, and other properties.

+4. **Committing:** Once the indexing process is complete, Solr commits the changes to the index, making them available for search.

+## Fields in Solr Index

+Solr uses the concept of fields to organize and index documents.
+A field represents a specific type of information within a document, such as title, author, or content.
+Each field in Solr's index contains the indexed information along with additional metadata to facilitate efficient searching and retrieval.

+For instance, if you have a document with fields like "title," "author," and "content," Solr will index each field separately, allowing for targeted searches within specific fields.

+In summary, Solr's indexing mechanism optimizes search performance by creating a structured index of words, terms, or phrases, enabling quick and efficient retrieval of relevant documents based on user queries.

 ### Creating a new collection and indexing data